Hujanen91/The-Longdog-Hunt-PP4/testing.md

 <summary>
 <b>Confirmation messages</b>

-Confirmation messages are prompted whenever the user makes any type of change: create something that is posted, delete something, send something, like or unlike a post, make edit, sign out, sign in or sign up.
+Confirmation messages are prompted whenever the user makes any type of change:

+- Sign in - "Successfully signed in as -username-"
+- Sign up - "Successfully signed in as -username-"
+- Sign out - "You have signed out"
+- Submits a comment - "Comment submitted successfully"
+- Edit a comment - "Comment updated!"
+- Deletes a comment - "Comment deleted!"
+- Sends a messade with the contact form - "Thank you for your message.
+I will get back to you as soon as possible"
+- Likes a post - "You have successfully liked this post"
+- Unlikes a post - "You have successfully unliked this post"

 These have all been tested and are prompted as they should:

 ![Signing in](static/images/readme_files/testing/login-confirmation.png)